scalar-labs/scalardl/docs/getting-started.md

 ## Register the certificate

 Next, let's register your certificate to Scalar DL Ledger.
-The registered certificate will allow you to register and execute contracts and will also be used for detecting Byzantine faults in databases.
+Please check [caclient-getting-started](ca/caclient-getting-started.md) for how to prepare a certificate.

 This time, let's use a simple tool to register your certificate as follows.

 ```shell
 client/bin/register-cert --properties client.properties
 ```

+The registered certificate will allow you to register and execute contracts and will also be used for detecting Byzantine faults in databases.
+Note that you can only add new certs and cannot update existing certs in place for security reasons.
+When you want to add a new cert, increment `scalar.dl.client.cert_version` before executing the registration tool.

 ## Create a contract